 Our physical body is a portal to what is really happening deep within.
 By deep within I mean beyond the mind and it's thoughts/story/narrative.

 For example, ever notice how physical pain causes us to "do" something when it no longer becomes tolerable?

-It's the moment when we feel "we have had enough of feeling tired/achy/lonely" (i.e.: suffering) and decide it's time to make a change.
+The moment we feel "we have had enough of feeling sick/tired/achy/lonely" (i.e.: suffering) we can decide it's time to make a change.
 Time for transformation!!!

 Perhaps we decide to become conscious of our food habits and choose to eat better.

 Or, maybe it's time to lace up those sneakers and exercise.

 For some it's time to ease up on the physical body and get a massage or finally try yoga, etc.

 And still for others there's a sense of the inner body that feels "off".
 Anxious, afraid, alone...endless cycle of emotional up and down.

 From a practical sense, we need it in order to live so why not take care of it the best we can?